-8. COMMITTEE ON THE PREVENTION OF SEXUAL VIOLENCE
+8. STANDING COMMITTEE ON THE PREVENTION OF SEXUAL VIOLENCE

 The University will establish a committee on the prevention of sexual violence with representation from students, academic staff, employees and senior administrators.
 This committee will report to the President, who will keep the Administrative Committee informed of its activities.
 Generally speaking, the purposes of this committee will include the following:

 a) encourage student organizations, faculties and administrative units to work together to promote a safe learning and work environment for the members of the University community;